Avi98/my_pullRequest/apps/azure-task/README.md

 ### TODO

-- check for "PR-link" task
+check for the "PR-link" task

 - run instance
-- create a comment and on the PR with link
+- create a comment on the PR with a link